zeek/zeek/src/script_opt/CPP/README.md

 * The compiler will not compile bodies that include "when" statements This is fairly involved to fix.

-* The compiler will not compile bodies that include "type" switches.
-This is not hard to fix.

 * If a lambda generates an event that is not otherwise referred to, that event will not be registered upon instantiating the lambda.
 This is not particularly difficult to fix.